Ram-mcci/software-architecture/Mcci-software-archietecture_20210120.md

 ## Application layer
-This is the area where application were built.
-It simply calls the function.
+This is the area where an user builts the application.
+They simply calls the function.

 ## Libraries